"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor right away if you have any serious side effects, including: fainting, fast/pounding/irregular heartbeat, unusual change in the amount of urine, muscle weakness.
+Tell your doctor right away if you have any serious side effects, including: fainting, fast/pounding/irregular heartbeat, unusual change in the amount of urine, symptoms of a high potassium blood level (such as muscle weakness, slow/irregular heartbeat).

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.